danschultz/mesh/spec.md

 Has-one associations are populated when the foreign keys change, and the record belongs to the store.
 If the record has not been retrieved from the adaptor, an empty record is created.
 The empty record will have its ID populated from the foreign key.
 The has-one association can then be loaded like so: `person.bestFriend.load();`.

-Has-many associations are populated through a call to load, like so: `person.friends.load();`.
+Has-many associations are populated through a call to load, like so: `customer.orders.load();`.

+#### Associating Records
+Records are associated with each other by assigning them to associations.
+When a record is associated, the necessary foreign keys are automatically populated, and the record is inserted into the store that contains the association.

+	var customer:Customer = store.query(Custmoer).find(1);
+	var account:Account = store.query(Account).find(2);
+	customer.account = account;
+	trace(account.customerId); // 1
+	trace(customer.accountId); // 2

+	var order:Order = store.query(Order).find(3);
+	customer.orders.add(order);
+	trace(order.customerId); // 1

+## Saving Records
+The store is responsible for persisting your model.
+To prevent possible race conditions, only a single save can happen at a time.
+Multiple save calls will be queued.

+**Example:** Executing a save.
+	// Saving all records.
+	var request:Request = records.save();

+	// Saving a subset of records.
+	request = records.save(person1, person2);